AbdurrahmanIdr/alx-system_engineering-devops/0x16-api_advanced/README.md

-#API Advanced Project
+## API Advanced Project

 This project focuses on practicing API calls using the Reddit API.
-The provided code allows you to query the Reddit API and retrieve the number of subscribers for a given subreddit.
+The provided code allows you to query the Reddit API.

 ## Requirements